About Asheville Poverty Initiative

 Through the ministry of accompaniment API will, in partnership with those on the margins, develop opportunities for education and advocacy.
 These opportunities will foster mutual relationships across socioeconomic boundaries deconstructing the divisive and misleading categories of the "haves" and "have nots."
 Together we will bear witness to an alternative community built on the truth that each person is created in the Divine Image and is needed to experience the commonwealth of God.

-Asheville Poverty Initiative seeks to address poverty by facilitating opportunities where the voices and experiences of “the poor” are heard and valued.
+Asheville Poverty Initiative is a 501c3 nonprofit that seeks to address poverty by facilitating opportunities where the voices and experiences of “the poor” are heard and valued.
 While we have various ways to try and meet the immediate needs of those impacted, these basic services are rarely able to influence or change the unjust systems that cause so many to go without in the first place.

 API offers opportunities for community building and personal encounters that will challenge stereotypes and decrease fear that stems from an “us” and “them”philosophy.